Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Related Work

-Unfortunately, all these approaches rely on either fully known transitions in MDP or the selection of basis functions, which are difficult to obtain in practice.
+Furthermore, all the above-mentioned existing approaches rely on fully known transitions in MDP, require samples from the complex stochastic motion model, or rely on careful selection of basis functions, which are difficult to design in practice.
 Therefore, the challenge becomes {\em how to design a principled methodology without explicitly relying on basis functions and without full knowledge of transitions in MDP, which will be addressed in this work}.